Murder of Jessie Earl: Louise Kay links

 Apparently linked to Earl's murder and a similar case Operation Anagram investigated was the disappearance of 18-year-old Louise Kay from the same town of Eastbourne in 1988, a case which bore notable similarities to Earl's murder.
 Not only had both young women last been seen in Eastbourne, but Kay's last known location was also at Beachy Head, where Earl's remains would be found only a year later.
 Kay had been out with friends the evening she disappeared and ended the night by dropping her friend off by car at her house in Eastbourne, saying she was going to spend the night sleeping in her car on Beachy Head as she often did.
-Earl's body was found on Beachy Head less than a year later.
 Kay has never been found.

 As with Earl, Operation Anagram established that Tobin was also living in the area at the time of Kay's disappearance, and it was discovered that he was working in a hotel in Eastbourne.
 Kay's distinctive Ford Fiesta, which was gold with a white door, that she was driving that night disappeared with her and has never been found, and Anagram established that Tobin was selling a small hand-painted car after Kay's disappearance.
 Kay had also met an unknown Scottish man in Eastbourne a few days before she vanished, who had given her money to buy petrol.
 Some of Tobin's former homes in Brighton were searched in 2010 in the belief that Kay may have been buried there, although she was not found.

 In 2018, investigative reporter Mark Williams-Thomas released a documentary as part of his The Investigator: A British Crime Story series, in which he asserted that the cases of Earl and Kay were likely linked and that both women were victims of Tobin.
 In criminologist David Wilson's 2012 episode of Killers Behind Bars: The Untold Story that centred on Tobin's involvement in Earl's murder, Kay was also briefly brought up.
 Operation Anagram's lead officer, Detective Superintendent David Swindle, told Williams-Thomas in the 2018 The Investigator documentary that he believes Tobin murdered Kay.

 Subsequent developments

 In 2018, Sussex Police stated that they had "no evidence implicating Tobin or any other named or known individual" in Earl's murder.
 By this point they had no open lines of enquiry, but they were reviewing the case every two years.
 Earl's parents believe that Peter Tobin could be responsible for her murder.
 In 2022, police gathered DNA from Earl's parents and checked it against "trophies" and other evidence collected by David Fuller, a double killer who had recently been convicted of killing two women in Tunbridge Wells in 1987.
 However, no links were found.